Heatblur-Simulations/f-4e-manual/src/crew_chief/overview.md

 * Intercom - crew chief's headset is connected to the aircraft intercom system using a cable providing 2-way communication similar to the communication between Pilot and WSO

->Since the external intercom is wired in parallel with the WSO's microphone and headset, the ground crew and WSO can block each other during simultaneous transmissions.
-In addition, the WSO's function selector switch must be in **HOT MIC** to allow aircraft to ground communications.

 * Hand signals - when this method is used, the crew chief features are limited;
 for example you will be able to ask for the simpler actions like the wheel chocks removal but you can't conduct more advanced ones like flight controls check